nicktehrany/mdtemp/README.md

 ```

 Options for .csl files will show up as soon as you start typing the first letter (it uses fuzzy finding!).

+The generated Makefile is also rather simple, includes options such as `make report` or `make presentation`
+which will give the resulting type as a pdf.